Republicanism in Norway

 Republicanism in Norway is a movement to replace the constitutional monarchy with a republican form of government.
 The country has always been ruled by a monarch and has never been a republic.
 Since 1905 and the dissolution of the union with Sweden several republican movements and thoughts have arisen.
+Currently, the Norwegian Republican Association (Norge som republikk) is the only non-partisan organisation campaigning to abolish the monarchy and make Norway a republic.